knutsoned/DoorQuest/Diary.md

 - NPCs that start above buildings, trigger to release
 - "must go through doors like Kool Aid Man" (no hands!), replay feature to show carnage
 - have to hit doors hard to open them, then they break while passing through (no backsies)
+- something about mini-rooms with doors that open and you can duck inside to hide from NPCs, but then sometimes they just teleport you to a different mini-room and sometimes NPCs spawn from them
 - "characters in relation to course imply story" (only vaguely remember what that means the next morning)
 - some choices cause environmental effects (choice and exit door mean the same thing)
 - ex: triggers for floods and landslides